openid/sharedsignals/openid-caep-specification-1_0.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Case Insensitivity
-All field names and values defined in this specification are case-insensitive.

 # Optional Event Claims {#optional-event-claims}
 The following claims are optional unless otherwise specified in the event definition.